gkalocsai/metatrans/README.md

 **Recursive group name references**

 You can use only direct references to the group in each rule.
-If you use indirect recursion, then s2t tries to convert those rules to direct recursive.
+If you use indirect recursion, then MetaTrans tries to convert those rules to direct recursive.
 If you use only one in the rule it is always valid.
 You can use two recursive references if those are at the beginning and at the end of the rule.
 You cannot use three or more recursive references in a rule.